wp-plugins/cm-answers/readme.txt

 * Users can receive notifications once answering a question on followup
 * Sorting option in question and answer page
 * Templet can be easily customized
-* We will be happy to add more language files submitted by WP community members, Currently we support: Spanish, German, Polish, Russain (only regular version), French.
+* We will be happy to add more language files submitted by WP community members, Currently we support: Spanish, German, Polish, Russain, French.

 **Demo & User Guide**